Land and Freedom (film): Critical response

 David Armstrong, cinema critic for The San Francisco Examiner, stated in SF Gate that "Veteran British director Ken Loach continues to toil in the fields of a now largely, and unjustly, eclipsed tradition: European social realism.
 Working in a near-documentary style that emphasizes the grit of everyday life, the cynical secretiveness of political leaders and the nobility of small people with big dreams, Loach makes feature films of uncommon gravity and integrity".

 Philip French writing in The Observer said, "scripted by his regular collaborator, Jim Allen, Loach's movie is a visceral, emotional and intellectual experience, and among the finest films of the decade.".

+Richard Porton, a reviewer for Cinéaste, was quite critical of the film's plot and story structure, writing that it was overly sentimental and "holds an admirable political stance hostage to wooden dramaturgy".
+In particular, he described Carr's decision to burn his Communist Party membership card after Blanca's death as "high-flown kitsch".
+Nevertheless, he commended Loach for covering a subject that, in Porton's opinion, had been willfully neglected.

+Box office

+Land and Freedom opened 6 October 1995 on 9 screens in the United Kingdom and grossed £56,493 in its opening weekend.
+It went on to gross £620,199 in the UK.
+In the United States it grossed $228,800.